-- No applicant will receive more than one award per calendar year and three in toto.
-However, an award to attend the BSCB spring meeting does not preclude getting another travel award in the same calendar year.
+- No applicant will receive more than one award per annum and three in toto.
+However, an award to attend the BSCB spring meeting does not preclude getting another travel award in the same year.

 - The applicant must be contributing a poster or a talk.

 - Any one lab may receive up to three awards or £1000 per calendar year, not counting awards to participate in the spring BSCB meeting.
 Awards are discretionary and subject to available funds.

 - If proof of payment for ALL costs claimed is available at the time of application, successful applicants will be awarded a grant in advance of the meeting.

 - If proof of payment for ALL costs is not available at the time of application, successful applicants will be awarded a provisional grant and a cheque will be sent when BSCB have received the receipts.
 If a complete set of receipts is not available at the time of application, please send the application WITHOUT receipts and submit ALL receipts together once available.

 Dame Honor B. Fell FRS (1900-1986) was a pioneer of organ, tissue and cell culture and worked prominently on cartliage and bone formation.
 Her long career led to Directorship of The Strangeways Laboratory in Cambridge.
 BSCB is proud to associate these Awards with her enthusiasm for science and persistence in experimentation.